Explore your options

 Many of SCAD's undergraduate majors complement one another, and students may choose to earn degrees in two majors.
 With careful course selection, students may earn a double major in just a few extra quarters.
 Students should consult with their student success adviser to determine what additional coursework may be required.

-Each minor consists of eight courses totaling 40 credit hours.
+Each minor consists of five to six courses totaling 25 to 30 credit hours.
 The time required to complete a minor area of study varies depending on which combination of major and minor programs is being completed.
 Based upon this combination, a student may be required to complete more than the minimum number of credit hours required for graduation.

 Changing a major or minor